 Les Dalles de St-Anselme is an extension to the east face of Mount Douglas and offers high quality slab climbing on pristine stone.
 The grades are moderate here and the bolts are close so this would be a good place to start leading routes.

 In front of the golf course is the newly built overpath for the highway bypass.
 Driver under it and park at the pullout near the woods Look for a trail on the left end of the pullout and follow the pink blazes all the way to the crag (15-20 mins.)
 The dalles the St-Anselme are located 5 minutes further on the climber's right when you get to the main face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Douglas-East Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Douglas-East Face: